DevExpress/testcafe/CONTRIBUTING.md

 Where `x.y.z` is the current TestCafe version, for example, `1.10.1`.

-Build artifacts are stored in `/lib`.
+The `/lib` directory stores build artifacts.
 Build tasks remove this folder before they run.
 To remove the folder manually, run:

 ```sh
 gulp clean